rhinstaller/kickstart-tests/containers/runner/README.md

 To change of the boot options for the tests (for example to add `inst.text`), please use `--run-args="--env KSTEST_EXTRA_BOOTOPTS=inst.text"` parameter for the `launch` script.

+## Building the runner container locally

+The `launch` script downloads the [automatically built](.github/workflows/container-autoupdate.yml) [official container image](https://quay.io/repository/rhinstaller/kstest-runner) by default.

+You can also build the container yourself to test modifications to it:

+    podman build -t rhinstaller/kstest-runner .

+The `launch` script prefers the locally built container image to the officially built one.
+Remove the locally built image to switch back to using the official container image:

+    podman image rm localhost/rhinstaller/kstest-runner